Aberystwyth University2015 League Table Ranking 87

 - The university has a commitment to lifelong learning and offers a large number of general interest courses, which may be taken alongside your degree if you wish.

-- National Library of Wales, one of only five copyright libraries in Britain, is next door to the campus.
+- The National Library of Wales, one of only five copyright libraries in Britain, is next door to the campus, and offers 6 million books, manuscripts, maps and a wealth of resources.
+It also hosts exhibitions and events.

 - We aim to provide all students with an experience of the highest quality, and to make our academic facilities available to all who meet our entrance requirements.